FrontendWorks/my-jekyll-site/README.md

 The following things are done to improve the performance of the site
 * Improve Website Load Times Using Progressive JPEGs.
 Use `-interlace` option in ImageMagic's `convert` command for this.
-* Reduce the banner image size to a third for faster loading.
+* Compress images for faster page loading.
 You can run the following command in mac's commandline to reduce the image size (ImageMagic should be imstalled before this.)
 `convert -strip -interlace Plane -gaussian-blur 0.5 -quality 25 -fuzz 40% banner.jpg banner5.jpg`

 ## References for further reading